-One of the main goals of an SEO strategy is to drive more search traffic to your client’s website.
-A good strategy makes a website more visible to potential customers without those customers feeling like they’re being advertised to.
-This is also called organic traffic.
-Your dashboard shows you how many sessions are being initiated from search engines like Google and Bing.
+One of the main goals of an SEO marketing strategy is to drive more search traffic to your clients’ websites.
+A good organic strategy makes a website more visible to potential customers, often without those customers feeling like they’re being advertised to.
+Also called organic traffic, your SEO dashboard shows how many sessions are being initiated from search engines like Google and Bing.

 3. SEO Ranking Change

-Our SEO client dashboard measures the change in SEO ranking of your client’s website across the different search engine platforms (it's built in!).
-This rank change lets you feel the pulse, as it were, of your SEO performance.
+Our SEO client dashboard measures the change in keyword rankings of your client’s website across the different search engine platforms.
+This rank change tracker lets you understand the overall trends of your SEO performance.
 While you’ll always experience ups and downs with this metric, you should aim for a general upward trend.
-Then, when your client asks where their website ranks, you can tell them without hesitation.
+Then, when your client asks where their website ranks, you can clearly tell them without any doubt.

 4. Local SEO Ranking Change

-While it measures a similar trend, the local SEO ranking change KPI is quite different than the standard SEO ranking change.
-This measures how well the client’s website performs when compared to local competitors in the Google Map map.
+While it measures a similar trend, the local SEO ranking change KPI is quite different from the standard organic search engine ranking change.
+This measures how well the client’s website performs when compared to local competitors in Google Maps and the “3-pack”.

-Your dashboard will integrate with your client’s Google My Business listing and track how it compares to the local keywords you’re targeting.
-If your client is trying to build a bigger local presence, this metric is one you can’t afford to miss.
+Your SEO dashboard integrates with a client’s Google My Business listing and tracks how it compares to the local keywords you’re targeting.
+If a client is trying to build a bigger local presence, this metric is one you can’t afford to miss.

-Search engines rank authority sites higher than others, so part of your SEO strategy should be to make your client’s website more authoritative.
-One way to do this is by getting other websites to link back to your client’s website through things like guest posts or blogging.
+Search engines rank authoritative sites higher than others, so part of your SEO strategy should be to make your clients’ websites more authoritative.
+One way to do this is by getting other websites to link back to their website through things like guest posts or blogging.